goschtl/zope/zopetoolkit/doc/source/steeringgroup/index.rst

 Steering Group
 ==============

-Development of the Zope Toolkit is managed by the Zope Toolkit Steering Group.
-The steering group is a body that operates in public and participates in discussions, contacting it should therefore typically be done through the zope-dev mailing list (:ref:`mailing-list`).
+The formation of the Zope Toolkit was facilitated by the Zope Toolkit Steering Group.
+It was influential in defining the scope of the ZTK and establishing community practices and policies around it.

+In early 2010 the steering group members stepped down, after succeeding in the creation of the toolkit concept and getting wide community support for it.

+After the steering group members stepped down, the Zope community agreed on the formation of the release team (:ref:`release-team`) with a much narrower focus around release management of the ZTK.

+The Zope project and community at large is self-organizing itself ever since.

 .. toctree::
     :maxdepth: 1